StackVista/stackstate-docs/use/concepts/health-state.md

 ## Health sources

-Health data is made available in StackState from a number of health sources.
-These health states are
+Health data in StackState can be derived from a number of health sources.

 ### StackState health checks